Quebec reports over 1,400 new COVID-19 cases as provincial total passes 900k | News

-There are 1,995 hospitalizations across Quebec, a decrease of 57 compared to Tuesday.
-Of the hospitalizations, 129 are in intensive care, a decrease of three from the previous day.
+There are 1,902 hospitalizations, a decrease of 93 compared to Wednesday.
+Of the hospitalizations, 124 are in intensive care, a decrease of five from the previous day.

 - You might also like: